WordPress/openverse/rfcs/detecting_sensitive_textual_content/20230309-implementation_plan_sensitive_terms_list.md

     The vast majority of indexed works are in English.
-Additionally, it would be difficult to validate suggestions for terms in languages not spoken by Openverse maintainers, which to my current knowledge includes English, Spanish, Brazillian Portugese, Turkish, and Russian.
+Additionally, it would be difficult to validate suggestions for terms in languages not spoken by Openverse maintainers, which to my current knowledge includes English, Spanish, Brazilian Portugese, Turkish, and Russian.
 English is the only language used by all maintainers.

 3. On what basis will Openverse maintainers use their "descretion" to create